yogeshjadhav7/intellecto/README.md

 RESPONSE : i # the bubble which user had popped when encountered the above state while playing Challenge games.

-#####  PROBLEM STATEMENT
 ---
+####  PROBLEM STATEMENT:
-I am trying to generalize the response for game-states by creating ML models for each user using their respective game-state-responses data.
+**I am trying to generalize the response for game-states by creating ML models for each user using their respective game-state-responses data.
+WHY??**

-#### Why??

 So as to simulate each users gameplay and users can play Challenge games against their own / friends robot (who mimics their characterists in making decisions to given game states).
 Reminds me of good old days of 90s where beating CPU in video games was an achievement!
-This, with a twist, the twist of Machine Learning!!

-#### Sounds cool, doesnt it ?!
+This, with a twist, the twist of Machine Learning!! **Sounds cool, doesnt it ?!**
 ---

-##### Now, Lets dive straight into the structure of the project and briefly know what each python file does.
+#### Now, Lets dive straight into the structure of the project and briefly know what each python file does.
 ---
 ---